APN-Pucky/mTUO/PRIVACY_POLICY.md

 ## ArcheryStats: Privacy policy

-Welcome to the ArcheryStats app for Android!
+Welcome to the mTUO app for Android!

 This is an open source Android app developed by Alexander Puck Neuwirth.
 The source code is available on GitHub under the GPL3+ license; the app is also available on Google Play.